 Students in Mount Royal University’s (MRU) Environmental Science Program will soon have an opportunity to further their understanding of the stack sampling process with the help of virtual reality.
 A new 360° interactive video was shot from the perspective of the Kiln...read more

 Lafarge’s Exshaw Cement Plant continues to look for ways to do better—environmentally, economically, and in the community.
 We are focused on improving emissions, manufacturing excellence, managing dust, and partnering with our neighbours on community-led initiatives....read more

-Three local students have received post-secondary scholarship support from Lafarge in recognition for being excellent students, active volunteers and strong community leaders.
+Three local students are sharing $13,000 in post-secondary scholarship support from Lafarge in recognition for being excellent students, active volunteers and strong community leaders.
 Dameon Blaser and Tori Kelly each received $5,000 and Stefan Judek got $1,300 from...read more

 MD of Bighorn and Lafarge partner on $10.3 million project to help protect people, property Debris-food mitigation for Exshaw Creek, designed to protect people and property from the effects of a natural disaster, is underway in the MD of Bighorn.
 Construction of the...read more

 Over 58,000 tonnes of riprap is being produced and donated by Lafarge to help reinforce the banks of Exshaw Creek.
 Lafarge is also providing 3.2 hectares of land, including 1.6 hectares of privatelyowned land and 1.6 hectares of Crown land that is leased by the cement...read more

 Canmore Eagles forward Alex Young was presented with the Athletic Academic Award, sponsored by the Lafarge Exshaw Cement Plant.
 The 17-year-old from Calgary received the honour at the Eagles’ annual Award’s Dinner on Friday, February 23 at the Cornerstone Theatre in...read more